eslamdyab21/SolarX-Lakehouse/README.md

 <br/>

-Also and interesting observation, the csv files of one solar panel data of one day was around `600MB` in size, now the 3 solar panels data combined is only around `171.6MB` in size, this nice reduction in size comes from the fact that iceberg saves the data in `parquet` format and this format uses `run length encoding` which can reduce the size of the data if the low carnality data are grouped together, and that is the case in our data, the average sun hours is something like `11` hours, and the rest is just `zero`, so the solar power generated is zero in the rest, and we're partitioning in way that also groups those zeros to have this size reduction as a side effect.
+Also and interesting observation, the csv files of one solar panel data of one day was around `600MB` in size, now the 3 solar panels data combined is only around `171.6MB` in size, this nice reduction in size comes from the fact that iceberg saves the data in `parquet` format and this format uses `run length encoding` which can reduce the size of the data if the low cardinality data are grouped together, and that is the case in our data, the average sun hours is something like `11` hours a day, and the rest is just `zero`, so the solar power generated is zero in the rest, and we're partitioning in way that also groups those zeros together to achieve this reduction in size.